urbanfox - company logo

 LIGHTING

 Light levels are measured in Lux, but Wattage is a good indicator too.
-Camera-mounted lights are typically 18 to 50 Watts and can be battery powered.
-Red heads (medium sized lamps on stands) are around 600 Watts and are mains powered.
-Fluorescents typically give more light per Watt than other lamps.
-Always check the cost of replacing bulbs and their predicted life expectancy - you can easily spend a fortune on replacment bulbs.
+Camera-mounted lights are typically 8 to 50 Watts and can be battery powered.
+Traditional medium sized lamps on stands have been around 600 Watts and mains powered, although the same light output can be obtained using new technology at 150W or less.
+Fluorescents and LED lights typically give more light per Watt than traditional lamps.
+Unless you buy LED lamps, which can last for years, always check the cost of replacing bulbs and their predicted life expectancy - you can easily spend a fortune on replacment bulbs.

-There are so many lights on the market that it is difficult to single out any in particular.
-Before you buy any lights I would recommend you attend a good quality lighting course which should include;
+Before you buy any lights, I would recommend you attend a good quality lighting course which should include;

 • Health and safety issues involved in using and maintaining lights